 What is the format for HAPS-I courses?

-Our courses typically require preliminary guided reading and/or discussion assignments, participation in group activities at a conference or workshop (except fully online courses), post-conference online discussions, and creation/review/publication of an academic paper or similar project.
+Our courses are increasingly fully online with weekly assignments.
+Courses typically require preliminary guided reading and/or discussion assignments, and creation/review/publication of an academic paper or similar project.
+Some courses require participation in group activities at a conference or workshop and include pre- or post-conference online discussions.
 See the individual course descriptions and proposed syllabi for more information.

 Is credit awarded for HAPS-I courses?

 Yes!
 All courses are eligible for graduate-level biology credit.
 You can choose to not receive this credit if you want - see below.

 Our courses follow grading policies on a "credit / no credit" basis.
 Like many progressive graduate programs, HAPS-I does not use letter grades in our courses.
 However, a "credit" grade is equivalent to a letter grade of B or better.